vircadia/vircadia-dev-docs/docs/intro.md

   - [Architecture Overview](#architecture-overview)
   - [Domain Server](#domain-server)
   - [Global Services](#global-services)

-## Architecture Overview

-Vircadia's architecture consists of the following components that work together and send data to each other for your VR experience.

 -   The [Vircadia Interface](#vircadia-interface) runs your personal experience in the metaverse.
 With it, you can `visit VR worlds <../travel>`,